nadiahylary/Abruptly-Goblins/README.md

 # Abruptly-Goblins
- automating a game night selector to get the most people through the door
+ automating a game night selector to get the most people through the door with python 3.